Post

 Progress

 It’s worth noting that I had ~3psi of pressure on the spunding valve as the ferment was finishing, just to prove I had no leak/oxidation risk.
-This has gone down very slowly but only due to absorbtion, I’ve kept it topped up but low to be absolutely sure zero oxygen contact.
+This has gone down very slowly but only due to absorption, I’ve kept it topped up but low to be absolutely sure zero oxygen contact.

 I left it stable at 12c.
 The acetaldehyde was still there at 20 days.

-Maybe not conventional, but I lifted the fermenter up, released the full yeast cake back into the main vessel and then closed the valve, so that it would settle back down with more surface area and the yeast can do it’s thing.
+Maybe not conventional, but I lifted the fermenter up, released the full yeast cake back into the main vessel and then closed the valve, so that it would settle back down with more surface area and the yeast can do its thing.
 I had actually started the D rest but decided to drop back to 12c for a few days.

 This post is licensed under CC BY 4.0 by the author.